Drips Privacy Policy

 As an RPGF applicant

 If you submit an application for an RPGF round, we process your wallet address on supported networks, proof of project ownership (e.g. by committing a verification file to the relevant GitHub repository), and application form data (as defined by the round admin).
-Fields marked 'private' are stored off-chain, are visible only to round admins and designated platform maintainers, and may be deleted once the round concludes (see Section 7).
+Fields marked 'private' are stored off-chain, are visible only to round admins and designated platform maintainers, and may be deleted once the round concludes (see section 8).
 Fields not marked as private are attested on-chain via the Ethereum Attestation Service and become publicly visible after approval; they are therefore immutable.

 As an RPGF voter